a-sync/game-server-watcher/README.md

 ### Servers data
 GET `/flush/servers/SECRET`
-Removes population history data. (configured by `PLAYERS_HISTORY_HOURS`)
+Removes population history data. (configured by `PLAYERS_HISTORY_HOURS` env var)

 ### Discord data
 GET `/flush/discord/SECRET`
 If the original message created by the bot gets deleted, you might need to flush the bot data to reinitialize the message.
-The bot has no cleanup functionality, left over messages must be removed manually.
+_The bot has no cleanup functionality, left over messages must be removed manually._

 ### Telegram data
 GET `/flush/telegram/SECRET`
 If the original message created by the bot gets deleted, you need to flush the bot data to reinitialize the message.
-The bot has no cleanup functionality, left over messages must be removed manually.
+_The bot has no cleanup functionality, left over messages must be removed manually._

 **[Back to top](#table-of-contents)**